 Xylitol has the sweet benefits of traditional sugar, but it does not have negative effects on teeth like sugar.
 The natural sugar alcohol, Xylitol, helps prevent cavities by inhibiting the growth of bacteria that causes cavities.
 You can find natural xylitol in some fruits and berries.
 Xylitol can most often be found in gums and mints.

 The American Academy of Pediatric Dentistry (AAPD) recognizes the benefits of xylitol for the oral health of infants, children, adolescents, and persons with special health care needs.

-Did you know that some sports drinks can contain more sugar than leading cola beverages, with as much as 19 grams of sugar per serving?
-The sugars increase the acidity in your mouth which attracts tooth enamel destroying bacteria.
-Sugar increases the acidity in your mouth which helps give bad oral bacteria the fuel it needs to create cavities.
+Did you know that sports drinks can contain more sugar than leading cola beverages, with as much as 19 grams of sugar per serving?
+The sugars increase the acidity in your mouth which attracts tooth enamel destroying bacteria and helps give bad oral bacteria the fuel it needs to create cavities.